justinba1010/USCCodeathon-F19-Upper/city-building/main.md

 not want to build a road between every city.
 Instead they want to build a network of roads, so that it is possible to get from any city to any other city.
-The country is on a budget, so they previously hired a Kruskal-ese Engineer, but he turned out to be a spy, and too complex.
+The country is on a budget, so they previously hired a Kruskal-ese Engineer, but his road system was too complex.
 Instead they want the shorted network that makes every city connected.

 ## Description